noobmartin/Open-source-SAR-simulator/README.md

 # Contact
-You may contact me (Alexander Rajula) at alexander@rajula.org or superrajula@gmail.com
+You may contact me (Alexander Rajula) at alexander@rajula.se or superrajula@gmail.com

-or by phone (+46)705299713

 If you have any questions about the code, or have found it useful, don't hesitate to e-mail me.

 # Copyright
 The code and all files within this folder is supplied "as-is".